 Choosing An Attorney in Springfield, Illinois and Central Illinois

-- SECOND: Find out about the specific jury trial experience the firm has had in the past.
-Ask the lawyer about the specific jury trial experience of the firm you are interviewing.
-Remember, if the insurance company does not make a fair and reasonable settlement offer in connection with your claim, you have no choice but to present the case for trial.
-Almost all serious personal injury and wrongful death cases which are not settled involve jury trials.
-Even if you do not request a jury trial it is likely the insurance company will.
-You may be well advised to ask the lawyer: (a) the case number; (b) the county of filing; and (c) the dollar amount of the jury verdict of a few of the larger jury verdicts the firm has obtained in the past.
+WHAT TO ASK: Find out about the specific jury trial experience of the firm.
+Ask the lawyer: (a) the case number; (b) the county of filing; and (c) the dollar amount of the jury verdict of a few of the larger jury verdicts the firm has obtained in the past.
 This information is rarely private or privileged.
-In fact, all the above information is a matter of public record at the court house where the trial took place.
-If the lawyer does not give you direct answers to your inquires in this regard, the reason may well be that the lawyer has little jury trial experience in civil cases, or has had very little success with his or her civil jury trials in the past.
+In fact, all the above information is a matter of public record at the courthouse where the trial took place.
+If the lawyer does not give you direct answers to your questions, the lawyer may have little jury trial experience or little success in civil cases.

-- FIFTH: Remember, because Illinois does not recognize legal specialties, the fact that a lawyer may be listed as concentrating his or her practice in personal injury or wrongful death claims may be of little, or no, significance.
+- TRUST YOUR INSTINCTS: Illinois does not recognize legal specialties.
+The fact that a lawyer may be listed as concentrating his or her practice in personal injury or wrongful death claims may be of little, or no, significance.
 You should be knowledgeable and comfortable with the personality, background, experience and office policies of the lawyer and firm before selecting a lawyer to handle your claim.

-For a free no obligation consultation about your injury or wrongful death claim, please call Wolter, Beeman, Lynch & Londrigan, LLP at 217-753-4220.
-When we meet you will be meeting with one of us and one of us will be the principal attorney who is working on your file, not someone you never heard of!
+For a free no obligation consultation about your injury or wrongful death claim, Call Wolter, Beeman, & Lynch, LLP at 217-753-4220 or click the Free Consultation form at the bottom of the page.
+You will be meet with one of our personal injury lawyers, who will also be the principal attorney who will work on your case.
+We serve Springfield and central Illinois.